Wolkabout/WolkSensor-Firmware-/README.md

 -------

 Errors that occur during device operation should be logged on device.
 Errors are delivered to the WolkSense sensor data cloud with SYSTEM message in case of communication with WolkSense sensor data cloud or can be read in WolkSensor Assistant application.
-In case of KNX, errors are not sent to KNX network, they can only be retrieved in WolkSensor Assistant application.